Best VR Accessories 2025: Tested Add-Ons for Quest, Vive & PS VR2

 Cons

-• Cost scales with 2 to 3 trackers
+- Cost scales quickly with two to three trackers

 Pros